izzat138/stm32blinky/README.md

 We are required to program an STM32 MCU using open-source STM32CubeIDE in C language, so that the MCU blinks with a set interval indefinitely.
 A C code is included in this repository for reference.

+stm32blinky contains the project that blinks an LED from GPIOD - PIN 10 on the STM32F103C8T6.

 ## Group Members (Driven Raven)